Moroccan savory crackers or “galettes salées” are an emblematic recipe of Jewish Moroccan cuisine.

 There are recipes that have not only been recorded by our taste buds for eternity but that also take us back in time as they relate to our roots and certain childhood moments.
 These famous savory crackers with anise and sesame seeds are one of them, as is dafina for that matter.

-As I am publishing this recipe, I am bringing back memories of our grandmothers, our mothers, and our aunts throughout Morocco.
-They shared with us a recipe, which like so many others, was handed down from generation to generation, and which reminds us who we are and where we are coming from.
+This recipe, like so many others, was handed down from generation to generation, and which reminds us who we are and where we are coming from.

-I will probably draw the wrath of other Sephardic Jewish communities including Algerians and Tunisians by claiming that those Moroccan savory crackers are unique in that they are the only ones of their kind.
-I am talking about about the real crusty and flaky cracker and not the savory shortbreads that are no less delicious but which absolutely does not follow the same process of preparation and decoration as the Moroccan savory crackers.
+Moroccan savory crackers are unique compared to the Algerian and Tunisian versions.
+They are real crusty and flaky crackers and not the savory shortbread that is no less delicious but which absolutely does not follow the same process of preparation and decoration as the Moroccan savory crackers.

-Those savory crackers are prepared just like a bread dough.
-Yes, these crunchy little crackers are prepared with baker’s yeast!
-And to answer this question that people often ask me: yes, you can get a great crisp and laminated result even with baker’s yeast.
+Those savory crackers are prepared just like a bread dough, that is to say with baker’s yeast.
+And it is possible to get a great crisp and laminated result even with baker’s yeast.
 For example, only to name a few, the famous Italian breadsticks (grissini) that also ask for baker’s yeast or these little Tunisian kakis, emblematic of Jewish Tunisian cuisine.

-The utensil that is absolutely necessary for this recipe is the pasta roller, the same that you’d use to make the famous Italian lasagna.
-With a simple rolling pin, even if heavy and smooth, you could never get the same result as with a real pasta roller.
+The utensil that is absolutely necessary for this recipe is the pasta roller, the same that is used to make the famous Italian lasagna.
+With a simple rolling pin, even if heavy and smooth, it is not possible to get the same result as with a real pasta roller.

-The “feuilletage” (puff pastry technique), which I explain in my recipe, is also mandatory.
+The “feuilletage” (puff pastry technique) is also mandatory.
 Next comes the most emblematic operation of those Moroccan savory crackers: the decoration.

 Considered one of the most prestigious cuisines in the world, Moroccan cuisine has a remarkable variety of petit fours, both sweet and savory, that are the result of creativity and a sense of art.

-For these savory crackers, you can of course use decorative rollers but they would not look like the galettes salées (savory crackers) of our childhood.
-After cutting each cracker with a cookie cutter or a serrated wheel, you have to pinch the dough and pierce through it at the same time using your thumb and index finger.
+For these savory crackers, it is possible to use decorative rollers but they would not look like the traditional galettes salées (savory crackers).
+After cutting each cracker with a cookie cutter or a serrated wheel, pinch the dough and pierce through it at the same time using the thumb and index finger.